-A PAS may be requested for a deceased person, for a prior quarter month, or before applying for ALTCS.
+A PAS may be requested for a deceased person, a prior quarter month, or before applying for ALTCS.
 There is a special process when a PAS is requested for one of these reasons.
 Information for each process is found below.

-Posthumous PAS
+1) Posthumous PAS

-A Posthumous PAS is completed after a customer has passed away.
-Reasons for a Posthumous PAS are:
+A posthumous PAS is completed after a customer has passed away.
+Reasons for a posthumous PAS are:

-- The customer passed away after the application was made; or - A representative applied for the deceased customer.
+- The customer passed away after the application was made; or - Someone applied for the deceased customer.

-Things to Keep in Mind When Completing a Posthumous PAS
+Things to Keep in Mind When Completing a Posthumous PAS:

+• For a posthumous PAS, the date of death must be entered on the application before the PAS is opened.
+Without a date of death, the PAS is completed as an Initial PAS and all questions must be answered.

+• No comments are required when scoring.
+However, a brief summary must be included on the PAS Summary screen.

+• Since it is not possible to assess the orientation questions for a deceased customer, score as a 0 "unable to assess".
+It is possible to answer the "Caregiver judgment" questions and score based on the caregiver's response, if known.
+If a caregiver is not available for interview, score as a 9 "No caregiver".

+- The following are not required: - Deterioration in overall function;

+• Medications, assistance required for administration, and any allergies to medications;

+- Therapeutic diet; - o Number of hospitalizations, ER visits, and falls; and - Whether the client was hospitalized or had plans for discharge.

-- The date of death must be entered on the application before the PAS is opened.
-When the date of death is not entered before the PAS is opened, the PAS can still be completed.
-All of the questions on the PAS need to be answered. - No comments are required on a Posthumous PAS and medications do not need to be completed.
-However, a brief summary must be included on the PAS Summary screen. - A Posthumous PAS can be completed for a deceased customer regardless of the living arrangement. - It is the PAS assessor's responsibility to notify the Benefits and Eligibility Specialist when the customer dies after the PAS referral has been made.
-Give the Benefits and Eligibility Specialist the following information: - The date of death; - The place of death; and - The person who provided this information.
+• A posthumous PAS can be completed for a deceased customer regardless of the living arrangement.

+• It is the PAS assessor's responsibility to notify the financial Benefits and Eligibility Specialist when the customer dies after the PAS referral has been made.
+Give the financial Benefits and Eligibility Specialist the following information:

+- The date of death;

+- The place of death; and

+- The person who provided this information.

-Prior Quarter PAS
+2) Prior Quarter PAS

 Prior Quarter (PQ) coverage provides medical coverage for up to three months prior to the month of application.
-Children under age 19 and women ages 19-60 who are pregnant or in the postpartum period, can apply for prior quarter coverage.
+Children under age 19 and women ages 19-60 who are pregnant or in the postpartum period may qualify for prior quarter coverage.
 To be eligible the customer must:

-• Have a medical expense in the PQ month.
-The medical expense can be paid or unpaid.
+- Have a medical expense in the PQ month.
+The medical expense can be paid or unpaid; and - Meet all eligibility requirements in the month the medical expense was incurred.